Emergency Dentistry – Lakewood, Dallas, TX

 What painkillers are good for tooth discomfort?

 In most cases, ibuprofen is a reasonable option for addressing dental discomfort.
-Orajel can also help to alleviate pain, both in teeth and the gums.
+Orajel can also help to alleviate pain, both in the teeth and the gums.
 With that said, they are not permanent solutions for dental or oral pain.
 You’ll still need to visit our office for professional care to ensure the underlying cause of your dental emergency does not worsen.
 Additionally, we advise against using aspirin as it can cause a burning sensation to oral tissue.

 Are knocked-out baby teeth considered a dental emergency?

 While baby teeth do fall out eventually, they are not meant to come out too soon.
-For example, if a baby tooth comes out due to forced trauma or decay, their remaining teeth can begin shifting into the open space.
+For example, if a baby tooth comes out due to force trauma or decay, the remaining teeth can begin shifting into the open space.
 This puts their future oral development at risk.
 In the event your child’s tooth is knocked out, apply pressure to their open socket using a gauze pad and ask them to hold it in place ahead of their emergency appointment.

 Can I put off my dental emergency?